 - “Do you have any conflicting clients with my business?”
 Most marketing executives and business owners overlook this question.
 I always make it a point to mention if I have a current client that may provide a conflict, as I don’t want to get into a situation where I have a conflict of interest with any my clients.
 Neither do you.

 - “How long will it take to see results?”
 As mentioned above, you need to be aware that SEO takes time.
 If an SEO consultant starts talking about results in the first month or two, he or she better have a very concrete reason as to why.
-In my experience (both as a consultant and as an in-house Director of SEO in charge of 200 websites), it typically takes three to six…even nine months to see noticeable organic search traffic growth.
-And, this is only if your company implements the suggestions and recommendations made by a quality SEO consultant.
+In my experience (both as a consultant and as an in-house Director of SEO in charge of 200 websites), it typically takes at least a few months to see noticeable organic search traffic growth.
+And, this is only if your company implements the suggestions and recommendations provided in a timely manner.

 - “Can you guarantee rankings?”
 This is a test.
 If a consultant guarantees specific rankings, you should stop the conversation.
 It should be rare that you come across any consultants that guarantee specific search engine rankings, but it should make your stomach drop if they do.
 We don’t have control over the search engines, and algorithms are always changing.
 We cannot guarantee rankings.

-- “What sort of applications and processes do you have?”
-This is more important than you might think because if you have any aversion to specific working methodologies, applications or communication styles, you want to know upfront whether a potential SEO consultant is going to employ them.
+- “What sort of applications and processes do you use?”
+This is more important than you might think because if you have any aversion to specific working methodologies, applications or communication styles, you want to know, upfront, whether a potential SEO consultant is going to employ them.
 Ensure that the applications and processes are familiar to you, and will be comfortable for you and your staff.

 - “What aspects of SEO do you focus on?”
-You ideally want an SEO consultant that can handle all aspects of SEO advising that you will need: technical, content, link acquisition, etc. If a consultant states that he or she mostly focuses on link building, for example, this should cause some concern since SEO is much more the link building.
+You ideally want an SEO consultant that can handle all aspects of SEO advising that you will need: technical, content, content optimization, content marketing guidance, etc. If a consultant states that he or she mostly focuses on link building, for example, this should cause some concern since SEO is much more the link building.
 In fact, many SEO campaigns can drive impressive results with no specific link building outreach efforts at all.

 How to Hire an SEO Consultant